sharon-f-lewis/bamazon/README.md

 ***

-The Bamazon Customer Portal allows users to view the current items available for puchase.
-The user will be prompted to enter the item id# and how many items they wish to purchase.
-If the item is in stock, the order will be completed and the user will see the total amount of their purchase.
+The Bamazon Customer Portal allows customers to view the current items available for puchase.
+The customer will be prompted to enter the item id# and how many items they wish to purchase.
+If the item is in stock, the order will be completed and the customer will see the total amount of their purchase.

 ![Customer Portal](screenshots/customer.JPG)